Saurabh-Suman9065/plagiarism-checker/readme.md

 1. Clone the Repository
 Start by cloning this repository to your local machine:

-bash
 Copy code
 git clone https://github.com/your-username/plagiarism-checker.git
 cd plagiarism-checker

-2. Install Required Packages
+3. Install Required Packages
 The application requires some Python packages.
 You can install them using pip:

-bash
 Copy code
 pip install -r requirements.txt

 3. Set Up Your TextRazor API Key
 Sign up for a TextRazor account at TextRazor.
 After signing up, you'll get an API key.
 Replace the placeholder in the code with your API key.

 You can either:
 Set the API key in the environment variables.
 Or, directly set it in the app.py file: python